NuCoMP-RPI/mcnpy/README.md

   handle complex model's such as ORNL's HFIR (`hfir.mcnp`)

 ## Setup
-- `/mcnpy/` must also be located in your working directory.
+- `/mcnpy/` must also be located in your working directory or otherwise installed.
 - The OpenMC Python API is required by this script.
 This is most easily achieved by
   [installing OpenMC](https://docs.openmc.org/en/stable/quickinstall.html).
     - On Windows, running an Ubuntu Linux subsystem can make the install very